SebastienMichoy/MSSlidingPanelController/README.md

 The library and the examples are developed and designed by [Sébastien MICHOY](http://www.linkedin.com/in/sebastienmichoy).

 ## Feedback
-If you find a bug, feel free to create Github issues!
+If you find a bug, feel free to create a Github issue!

 ## License
 `MSSlidingPanelController` is available under the BSD license.
 Please see the LICENSE file for more information.